zack7273/Netflix-Data-Analysis-Using-SQL/README.md

 -- ✅ Solves practical business problems (Content trends, directors, actors, genres).
 -- ✅ Advanced analysis using SQL techniques (Aggregations, text search, subqueries).
 -- ✅ Prepares for deeper insights in streaming industry.
--- Would you like to expand this project into visualizations or reports?.
--- Let me know how you'd like to refine it!.